troysandal/nextjs-typescript-express-boilerplate/README.md

 # Next.js + Typescript + Express Server

-In envaluating [next.js](https://github.com/zeit/next.js) for building apps I wanted a starting point that included an [Express](https://expressjs.com/) server for the API and Typescript as the primary language instead of Javascript.
-This project is the boilerplate for that type of app.
+While evaluating [next.js](https://github.com/zeit/next.js) for building apps I wanted a starting point that included an [Express](https://expressjs.com/) server for the API and Typescript as the primary language instead of Javascript.
+This project is the boilerplate for that app.

 You can deploy this app either to [Zeit](https://zeit.co/) via the `now` command or to [Heroku](https://www.heroku.com).